amesval/customer_churn_prediction/README.md

 - Customer Churn prediction is an important factor for business success, and is the focus of this project.
 The current library covers different steps to succeed on this task, including: pre-process data, training a ML model, predict labels for unknown data, evaluation, and model interpretability.

-- This project is part of the ML DevOps Engineer Nanodegree Udacity.
+- This project is part of the ML DevOps Engineer Nanodegree (Udacity).

 ## Project Description
 In this work it is used a credit card customer dataset from Kaggle (https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers).
 The dataset consist of 10000 customers with a set of 21 demographic features, such as age, salary, marital_status, gender, credit limit, etc. This dataset is highly imbalanced, with only 16% of customer churn.